What Is Teach in Copilot?

 - Teach will generate a rubric draft according to your specifications.
 You can review, edit, add, reorder or remove competencies, and further customize using the options on the right side of the screen.
 Once you have finished this process, you may save the file to your OneDrive, where you can continue to edit the rubric or export it for your use.

-Instructors can use Teach to support student learning by creating study guides.
-Currently, the app only supports Flashcards creation:
+Instructors can use Teach to support student learning by creating study guides, including Flashcards:

 - In Teaching tools, select ‘Study aids & more’ > ‘Flashcards’